Model-free Rayleigh weight from x-ray Thomson scattering measurements

 In practice, the measured XRTS intensity can be accurately expressed as~\cite{gawne2024effectsmosaiccrystalinstrument}

 where $S_{ee}(\mathbf{q},E)$ denotes the electronic dynamic structure factor (DSF) that describes the probed system, and $R(E)$ the combined source-and-instrument function (SIF) that takes into account the shape of the x-ray source and effects of the detector~\cite{gawne2024effectsmosaiccrystalinstrument}.
 We note that a deconvolution solving Eq.~(\ref{eq:convolution}) for $S_{ee}(\mathbf{q},E)$ constitutes a major challenge considering the uncertainties of the SIF and the experimental error bars~\cite{Hoell2007,Fortmann2009}.
 Therefore, the usual way to interpret the measured XRTS intensity has been to construct a forward model for $S_{ee}(\mathbf{q},E)$, convolve it with $R(E)$, and then fit the resulting trial intensity to the LHS~of Eq.~(\ref{eq:convolution}) where the unknown system properties are treated as free parameters.
 Naturally, the thus inferred information depends on the employed forward model for $S_{ee}(\mathbf{q},E)$.
-These are usually based on a number of assumptions such as the possibility to distinguish between \emph{bound} and \emph{free} electrons as proposed within the popular Chihara approach~\cite{Chihara_1987,Hoell2007,Fortmann2009,siegfried_review,kraus_xrts,Tilo_Nature_2023,boehme2023evidence}.
+Although advances with \textit{ab-initio} methods have been made~\cite{dynamic2}, these models are usually based on a number of assumptions such as the possibility to distinguish between \emph{bound} and \emph{free} electrons as proposed within the popular Chihara approach~\cite{Chihara_1987,Hoell2007,Glenzer_PRL_2007,Lee_PRL_2009,HJLee2010,TDoeppner2010,Fortmann2009,siegfried_review,Gregori_PRE_2003,johnson2012thomson,Souza2014,Mattern2012,kraus_xrts,Tilo_Nature_2023,boehme2023evidence}.

 Very recently, it has been proposed to instead consider the two-sided Laplace transform of the DSF~\cite{Dornheim_T_2022,Dornheim_T_follow_up,Dornheim_review},